 The donated funds made possible the remodeling and the restoring of the interior and basement level of Parish Hall.
 Old inaccessible plumbing for water, heat, and waste was replaced.
-The next phase included the renovation of Rice House.
-Offices for members of church staff were reconfigured there and new meeting spaces were created.
-Air Conditioning was installed in Rice House and to the chapel for summer services.
+The plan called for a thorough renovation of Rice House.
+Mechanical systems were replaced, two new bathrooms were created, offices for church staff were reconfigured, and the meeting area was updated.
+Air conditioning systems were installed in Rice House and in the chapel for summer services.